 When most people think of web design, they think of the colors and photos on any given page.
 However, good web design requires more than a keen eye.
 It calls for an understanding of how people use websites.

-Think of it this way.
-Your staff needs to coordinate their efforts in order to deliver a superior experience to diners.
+Your staff needs to coordinate their efforts in order to deliver a superior experience at your restaurant.
 Your website needs to do the same thing.

 Web design for restaurants matters because it impacts several performance metrics, which we’ll detail below.

 A poorly-designed website affects how easy it is for visitors to find useful information.
 If key details about your location, menu, or hours are buried in a footer or sub-menu, visitors will get frustrated because they can’t find what they need to make a decision.